awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/entitlements-subscriber.md

 1. For **Entitlement ARN**, choose the appropriate entitlement\.
 This list includes all entitlements that have been granted to you\.
 **Tip**
 You can click in this field and start typing the entitlement name\.
 AWS Elemental MediaConnect will filter the list to include only entitlements with a name that matches what you type\.
+**Note**
+The percentage of the entitlement data transfer fee that you are responsible for is listed next to each entitlement\.
+This value is set by the content originator\.

-1. If the originator set up static key encryption on the entitlement, choose **Enable** in the **Decryption** section and do the following:
+1. If the originator set up encryption on the entitlement, choose **Enable** in the **Decryption** section and do the following:

    1. For **Decryption type**, choose **Static key**\.